 If someone doesn’t use their arranged overdraft, there’s no harm in having it there as a buffer in case of unexpected outgoings or unforeseen events.
 And there is no “shame” in having an overdraft.
 According to Finder, 26 million British people use an overdraft every year.
 Life can be expensive, and it will throw a few curveballs along the way.
 A planned overdraft might provide some peace of mind, but it’s up to you.

 Hopefully we’ve answered your question, “what is an overdraft?” but if you want to learn more about common money queries, check out these blog posts:

-Disclaimer: This is part of a series on general financial literacy from Revolut and we will not in all cases offer the relevant product.
+Disclaimer: this is part of a series on general financial literacy from Revolut.
+Overdrafts are currently not provided for any of our accounts.

 Manage your everyday spending with powerful budgeting and analytics, transfer money abroad, spend easily in the local currency, and so much more.
 Join 28M+ already using Revolut.

 * It's free to download the app and create a Revolut account.
 You can access a variety of money management tools on your free Standard account, or you can upgrade to one of our paid plans to get even more from your money.